DavideDelVecchio/azure-m2c-wgm/README.md

 The data wrangling process can be executed in one of several places:
 - On-Prem Datacenter
-- In Azure Container Instances, as shown in the above diagram.
+- In Azure Container Instances, as shown in the above diagram
-- Elsewhere in Azure, such as on a VM.
+- Elsewhere in Azure, such as on a VM

 The output of the wrangling process is blob files in Azure Storage, in mongoexport/mongoimport format, and suitable for loading into the target CosmosDB database using ADF.

+The generated ADF artifacts can be added to the **git repo associated to your ADF**.
+Once these ADF Linked Services, Datasets, and Pipelines have been loaded into your ADF instance, the pipelines can be executed to load the various containers in your target CosmosDB account.

 ### Oplog